mia-cx/docs/content/Projects/mia.cx/index.md

 license_url:
 ---

-mia.cx is the primary entity that "owns" all the sub projects. it is the registered business with the chamber of commerce, and finances like taxes and payroll (eventually) is done through mia.cx. projects like canvas and textile are trade names but not separate entities.
+mia.cx is the primary entity that "owns" all the sub projects. it is the registered business with the chamber of commerce, and finances like taxes and payroll (eventually) is done through mia.cx. projects like vesta and textile are trade names but not separate entities.

 Freelance projects and commissions will also be done through mia.cx.